-This morning enjoy a guided visit to the hallowed GETTYSBURG BATTLEFIELD, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
-Afterward, head for HARPERS FERRY HISTORIC NATIONAL PARK, where, in 1859, John Brown made his ill-fated raid on the U.S. Arsenal.
+This morning enjoy a guided visit to the hallowed Gettysburg Battlefield, site of the decisive Civil War campaign and where Abraham Lincoln delivered his immortal Gettysburg Address in November 1863.
+Afterward, head for Harpers Ferry National Historic Park, where, in 1859, John Brown made his ill-fated raid on the U.S. Arsenal.
 The park shares 2,178 miles of the Appalachian National Scenic Trail.
-Take free time to hike a portion of the trail to historic Jefferson Rock to enjoy extraordinary scenery.
 En route to Shenandoah, crest the Blue Ridge Mountains for magnificent vistas of the Shenandoah Valley.
-Overnight in SHENANDOAH NATIONAL PARK.
+Overnight in Shenandoah National Park.

 Travel through lumber and limestone country into wonderfully wild West Virginia.
 After a lunch break in Lewisburg, a pre Civil War town, travel to Fayetteville and stop at New River Gorge Bridge, the world’s third-longest steel-span bridge, rising 876 feet above the river.
 Then, on to Beckley, the heart of West Virginia’s “smokeless” coal industry, for an overnight stay.

 Before entering Kentucky, we stop in the state capital of Charleston, West Virginia, one-time home of American frontiersman Daniel Boone.
 As you cross the state border, the scenery changes to green pastures, white-board fences, and the columned estates of Kentucky bluegrass country—backdrop for the movie Seabiscuit.
 Arrive in Lexington, the “Heart of the Bluegrass.”
-This afternoon, a fascinating visit to the KENTUCKY HORSE PARK, from where legends like Man o’ War and Secretariat conquered the racing world.
+This afternoon, enjoy a fascinating visit to the Kentucky Horse Park, from where legends like Man o’ War and Secretariat conquered the racing world.

-Travel on Bluegrass Parkway and stop at SINKING SPRING FARM, a one-room cabin where the nation’s 16th president, Abraham Lincoln, was born.
+Travel on the Bluegrass Parkway and stop at Sinking Spring Farm, a one-room cabin where the nation’s 16th president, Abraham Lincoln, was born.
 A replica of the original log cabin is preserved as a shrine to one of the best-loved American presidents.
-Visit the LINCOLN MUSEUM, dedicated to Lincoln’s life and times.
+Visit the Lincoln Museum, dedicated to Lincoln’s life and times.
 The museum features 12 historically accurate scenes from Lincoln’s life and Civil War memorabilia.
-Be sure to walk out to the center of Town Square for a photo op in front of the Lincoln Statue, and the Lincoln Boy Statue.
-Afterward, we head to Bardstown and visit the fourth-largest CIVIL WAR MUSEUM in the United States.
+Be sure to walk out to the center of Town Square for a photo op in front of the Lincoln Statue and the Lincoln Boy Statue.
+Afterward, we head to Bardstown and visit the fourth-largest Civil War Museum in the United States.
 Unlike the other museums, this one focuses mainly on the War of the Western States.
 Visitors move through a series of exhibits featuring artifacts from both the Union and the Confederacy.
-End your day by visiting an authentic BOURBON DISTILLERY.
+End your day by visiting an authentic Bourbon Distillery.
 You’ll learn about the production of the finest Kentucky Straight Bourbon, and enjoy a tasting.
 Return to Lexington, where the evening is free for independent activities.

 Blue Ridge Parkway runs from the Great Smokies to Shenandoah National Park without a single traffic light along its 470-mile route.
 Take in a portion of the parkway today, from Fancy Gap to Roanoke.
-Stop at the tranquil setting of Mabry Mill, one of the most photographed spots in the country.
-Next up: a visit to NATURAL BRIDGE, a 215-foot-high arch in a wooded setting, once owned by Thomas Jefferson.
+Visit Mount Airy, North Carolina, Andy Griffith’s hometown.
+Affectionately known as Mayberry, the town is the inspiration for the setting of The Andy Griffith Show that ran in the 1960s.
+There is time to stroll Main Street, visit Floyd’s Barber shop and enjoy a taste of the past at Walkers soda fountain.
+This afternoon stop at the tranquil setting of Mabry Mill, one of the most photographed spots in the country.
+Next up: a visit to Natural Bridge, a 215-foot-high arch in a wooded setting, once owned by Thomas Jefferson.
 George Washington’s initials are still visible on the cliffside, from his work here as a young surveyor.